We bring creative engagement, placemaking, communications and planning to communities and organizations across North America.

 Libraries, churches and many other community institutions are reinventing themselves today - finding new ways to connect with the larger community, partner with other groups, and make use of their facilities.
 We're working with this historic church in Vergennes, VT and Partners for Sacred Places to conduct a community asset mapping process, identifying what they church can offer the community and how it can best change with the times.

-Ridge to River Communications & Engagement Planning
+Ridge to River Initiative

 Community Resilience Organizations (CROs)

 There’s no way to prevent disasters like Irene.
 But a new statewide pilot program – Community Resilience Organizations (CROs) – aims to make sure that Vermont towns are ready for whatever comes next.
 CROs brings together community leaders across multiple disciplines to plan and work together and build social capital.
-We're helping to design the program and capacity building activities to help towns prepare for whatever challenges are ahead.
+We helped to design the program and capacity building activities to help towns prepare for whatever challenges are ahead.

 Resilient Vermont Network